johnashu/transfer-quickstart/README.md

 Using Transfer UI doesn't require installing any additional libraries on the client -- it's already part of Link.

-To pay your bill using Tranfer UI, click the "Pay" link next to any individual bill.
-This will take you to a Bill Details page where you can see details about your bill, including the original amount, and how much is still due.
+To transfer to Co2Trust using Transfer UI, click the "Transfer" link next to any individual transfer.
+This will take you to a Transfer Details page where you can see details about your transfer, including the original amount.

-From the Bill Details page, enter an amount to pay and click the **Pay Bill** button.
+From the Transfer Details page, enter an amount to transfer and click the **Transfer to Co2Trust** button.

 If this is your first time using this application and you have not connected